 The second piece of this is installing the 'Shelly Bluetooth Helper App' included in HPM for these drivers.
 This app is mandatory for Bluetooth devices to work as it's what relays the events between the gateway(s) and the Blu device(s) in Hubitat.
 This app will write warning level messages in the log that includes the MAC address of the Bluetooth device when it "hears" one that doesn't have a corresponding device in HE.
 Alternatively, you can find the MAC address of your Blu devices on the Shelly mobile app.

-The driver for Shelly Plug US uses websocket to get instant updates on device state, such as when you manually turn it on/off via the button on the plug.
-It supports power monitoring reports, also over websocket, so updates are instant.
-These plugs are 'chatty' over websocket, sending around 10,000 events per day, but I've heavily optimized the driver.
+The drivers use websocket when available to get instant updates on device state, such as when you manually turn it on/off via the button on the plug.
+For devices with power monitoring reports, they are also over websocket, so updates are instant.
+These can be pretty 'chatty' over websocket, sending around 10,000 events per day, but I've heavily optimized the driver.
 On a Hubitat C7 it used 0.028% of the total CPU to process just shy of 10,000 events in the last 24 hours I tested it.
 It's absurdly efficient, so it shouldn't cause any CPU issues even if you have bunch of them.

-The driver for the Button 1, H&T, and Motion 2 all use webhook "Actions" to inform Hubitat of state changes.
+The driver for the Button 1, H&T, and Motion 2 all use webhook "Actions" to inform Hubitat of state changes, among some others.
+Gen 1 devices use web hook only (or polling, for the Uni, as mentioned above), and Gen2+ use both web hook and/or websocket.

-On the H&T, since it's Gen 2+, the webhook actions created by the HE driver during configuration are "named".
+On Gen 2+, the webhook actions created by the HE driver during configuration are "named".
 The device driver creates webhooks with unique names, so unless you happen to have a webhook named "hubitat.humidity.change" it won't conflict with anything you might have set up.

-On the Motion 2 and Button 1, these are Gen 1 devices, and they don't have "named" webhooks.
+On Gen 1 devices, and they don't have "named" webhooks.
 Using these drivers will overwrite any webhook actions you may have set up.
 The driver creates webhooks at "index=0" for these devices and that will overwrite anything that might be set up.
 If you're not currently using custom actions, you have nothing to be concerned with here.

 If you're using custom webhooks on these devices you have a few options.
 One, you can find an MQTT driver for them and run an MQTT server.
 I'm personally a fan of not running and maintaining an MQTT server, so I definitely wouldn't recommend that option.
 A second option, which I would suggest, is letting these device drivers overwrite whatever action you have set up, then using Rule Machine to perform the webhook action you previously had setup on the device.
 So if you had a webhook setup on your Motion 2 for " MOTION DETECTED", you'd instead set up a Rule in Rule Machine with "trigger: motion started" and an action of "Send HTTP GET".
 This way the Motion 2 can HTTP GET to Hubitat and inform it of "motion_on" and then you can have Hubitat relay that on via another HTTP GET using Rule Machine.